YCAMInterlab/dna-of-forests/README.md

 # node setup --------

 # check the version of node
-# this command will show you target node version of this project
+# this command will show you target node version in this project
 cat .node-version

 # installl node of specific version